 - THC-625: Technology and the Human Community: Challenges and Responses

-In this case, all four courses are required for the master's degree, and would be accepted as free electives toward your bachelor’s degree.
-Meanwhile, Project Management (PJM-510) is a graduate course that would fulfill the project management requirement of your undergraduate degree and also fit the area of study section in the BSAST program.
+In this case, all four courses are required for the master's degree and would be accepted as free electives toward your bachelor’s degree.
+Meanwhile, Project Management (PJM-510) is a graduate course that would fulfill the project management requirement of your undergraduate degree and also fit the area of study section requirement for the bachelor's degree program.

 How Can I Apply and Get In?

-If you are a current student, contact the Office of Academic Advisement at (888) 442-8372 or email@example.com to determine your eligibility for the program.
-(HINT: Include your current degree program in the subject line of your email so the advising department can quickly spot your message.)
+If you are a current student, contact the Office of Academic Advising at (609) 777-5696 or firstname.lastname@example.org to determine your eligibility for the program.
+(HINT: Include your current degree program in the subject line of your email so the advising office can quickly spot your message.)

-If you are an applicant or a prospective student, contact the Office of Admissions at (888) 442-8372 or firstname.lastname@example.org.
+If you are an applicant or a prospective student, contact the Office of Admissions and Enrollment Services at (609) 777-5696 or email@example.com.
 New students can apply online and select the Bachelor's to Master's Program in section four of the application.

 We all have our reasons whether or not we want to pursue a graduate degree.
 But a 12-credit head start can make all the difference in that decision.
 The choice is yours.